KaranAnand87/-sql-challenge/README.md

 In this repository, the data is of employees of a corrporation in the form of six CSV files.

-We will design the tables to hold data in the CSVs, import the CSVs into a SQL database (Postgres), and answer questions about the data.
+I will design the tables to hold data in the CSVs, import the CSVs into a SQL database (Postgres), and answer questions about the data.
 The major tasks are:

 1. Data Modeling